-Worship during Epiphany Year B brings us gospel stories that ponder Jesus’ identity and recount people’s responses to him as, in the light of his presence, their hearts open to the gift of God’s mercy.
+Worship during the season of Epiphany brings us gospel stories that ponder Jesus’ identity and recount people’s responses to him as, in the light of his presence, their hearts open to the gift of God’s mercy.

 Next, John baptizes the grown-up Jesus, and at that moment—as Jesus is identified with sinners— the curtain lifts and we hear that he is God’s cherished child, that God is pleased with him.

-Two more stories are about people who perceive in him the “Lamb of God” who pardons sins and reconciles enemies.
-When asked by these would-be followers where he lives, Jesus says, “Come and see.”
+This theophany is followed by two stories about people who perceive in him the “Lamb of God” who pardons sins and reconciles enemies.
+When asked by some would-be followers where he lives, Jesus says, “Come and see.”
 In following him there, disciples receive deeper revelation of who Jesus is and what his way is about.

 On the last Sunday, we experience a disorienting moment atop a mountain.
 There the disciples see Jesus suffused with the glory of God.
 They are so enthralled that they wish they could remain forever enveloped in that great, transforming light.

 We often say that light is the season’s theme, and it surely is.
 We watch Jesus call followers, who seem compelled by his light.
-We watch him teach and heal, “leaking” the light that is in him all around, revealing God’s intentions and the character of God’s Kingdom.
+We watch him teach and heal, revealing God’s intentions and the character of God’s Kingdom.
 We see the light that lives in him lift shadows of despair, violence, and injustice.